 - Stronger visual and pedestrian connections to schools

-What Happens if an Approved Beauregard Plan Does Not Exist?
+What Would Happen if an Approved Beauregard Plan Did Not Exist?

 - Future development will come, but the community will miss out on more than $210 million in privately-funded improvements for transportation, affordable housing, public safety, retail, and parks